-From 2006 to 2015, the six largest banks have invested $70.1 billion in technology to ensure an accessible, secure and convenient banking system.
+In the last decade, the six largest banks have invested $100 billion in technology to ensure an accessible, secure and convenient banking system.

 Convenience of banking

 Customers can bank online, use banking apps on their smart phones, call telebanking professionals, and get quick access to their accounts at nearly 19,000 bank-owned ABMs across Canada and more when travelling abroad.
-Fifty-five per cent of Canadians say they bank primarily online, 31 per cent say they used mobile banking in the year previous and 43 per cent say they plan to use it in the next two to three years.8
+Fifty-three per cent of Canadians say they bank primarily online and another 23 per cent primarily use mobile banking.7

 Canadians can also use the extensive and growing branch banking system for in-person service, in many cases seven days a week and in the evening.
 And you can drop into a Canadian bank branch in many parts of the U.S. and in a growing number of countries around the globe.